Frampton on Severn Canal Walk

 The route continues round to Purton where you can visit the Purton Hulks.
 These abandoned boats and ships lie on the banks of the River Severn, just to the south of the village.

-You can extend your walk by continuing to the port of Sharpness where you can follow the Severn Way towards Berkeley.
+You can extend your walk by continuing to the port of Sharpness where you can follow the Severn Way towards Berkeley where you'll find a fascinating 12th century castle and the Edward Jenner Museum.